a The Bombay Review anthology, curated by our editors.

 What it is not?
 ‘I like to read, and being an avid traveler with a zest for wanderlust makes me understand life and people’s stories much better than others.
 A cat mom/dad, Gucci is the first listener of all my stories on Wednesday nights over cold Pizza and wine.’

 What it is?
-‘Tony Stark is a mechanic based out of New York, NY with projects dealing in extra terrestial, intercontinental, military equipment which are not limited to short range tactical nukes.
-A founding member of the Avengers, he wrote plays that featured in Broadway which can be read or seen here and here. (the here and here would be linked).
+‘Tony Stark (he/him) is a mechanic based out of New York, NY with projects dealing in extra terrestial, intercontinental, military equipment, not limited to short range tactical nukes.
+A founding member of the Avengers, he wrote Broadway plays for a living, till the Pandemic hit.
 He graduated from MIT with a degree in electronic engineering, lived in Malibu till recently and is the author of Genius, Playboy, Millionaire, Philanthrophist.’

 - Current Role